 A successful job search involves setting realistic goals, persistence, and dedication.
 Making a plan will keep you organized and motivated throughout your job search.

 Your resume, cover letter, and application materials provide an employer with the first impression of you as an individual.
-Check out the Resumes, Cover Letters, and more page to learn how to make your application stand out from the others.
+Check out the Preparation page to learn how to make your application stand out from the others.

 Personal and professional relationships are invaluable.
 The people you know (and, in turn, the people they know) can help you learn